szweier/SZMentionsSwift/README.md

 ## Unit Tests

-SZMentionsSwift includes unit tests which can be run on the SZMentionsSwift example project.
+SZMentionsSwift includes unit tests which can be run on the SZMentionsSwift framework.

 ## Credits